 The Zeta River is 86 km long.
-At the mouth, there is more water than Morača, but Morača is longer and has a straight and surface flow.
-Zeta waters are well hydropower used in three hydropower plants.
-Zeta is a real water and fishing gem, with indigenous trout and other species of fish.
-When it becomes a nature park, it is planned to introduce a moratorium on fishing.
+At the mouth, it has more water than the Morača River, but the Morača River is longer and has a straight flow.
+The waters of the Zeta River are exploited by three hydropower plants.
+Zeta is a real water and fishing gem, with indigenous trout and other fish species.
+When it becomes a nature park, a fishing moratorium is planned to be introduced.

-Out of 352 registered bird species in Montenegro, 20 percent of the total number are birds that are preserved habitat, and all these species are present in this area.
+Out of 352 registered bird species in Montenegro, 20 percent of the total number are birds with preserved habitat, and all these species are present in this area.